 Cook the rice in vegetable broth, continuously stirring in the Italian way, and make a mixture of tofu, onion, and garlic to add to the rice after it's fully cooked.
 Decorate with artichoke hearts and serve.
 Ready in 35 minutes.Continue to 5 of 11 below.

 Silken tofu is a fantastic addition to vegan bean-loafs (and bean burgers, too!) because it gives texture, acts as a binder, and adds great protein with very few grams of fat.

 This unconventional lasagna comes courtesy of the Engine 2 cookbook, in which health advocate Rip Esselstyn presents a varied, fabulous collection of plant-based recipes, like this one.
 Use sweet potatoes, spinach, Roma tomatoes, and silken tofu to layer a casserole of goodness.
 Herbs and spices complement the Italian flavors, while cashews add protein and crunch.
 Optional nutritional yeast on top adds a tangy cheese flavor.
 Ready in 1 hour and 15 minutes.

-For this beautiful creamy sauce, blend silken tofu, olive oil, apple cider vinegar, spices, and fresh parsley.
+For this beautiful creamy vegan ranch dressing, blend silken tofu, olive oil, apple cider vinegar, spices, and fresh parsley.
 Depending on the preferred consistency, add soy milk to make it thinner.
 This great mixture can be used as a salad dressing, to dip crudités, to make a cold potato salad or even a pasta salad.
 Ready in just 10 minutes.